orbitalchicken/Roadmap/New.md

 			HP LaserJet 5000 on parallel port – Device URI: parallel:/dev/lp0 Buffer overflow error when printing. hpcups 3.16.3.
 Works in Mint 13 and 15, but not in 17.x/18.
 			Fatal resolution problem with all 16.04 derivatives https://answers.launchpad.net/ubuntu/+question/292402
 	artwork:
-		Tray icons are black with mint-y themes.
 		Mint-Y themes Shade option is unavailable
-		Black Themed Bar: Icons not vertically centered.
-		Mint-Y needs a tiny window border or drop shadow.
-It can be very difficult to distinguish where one window ends and another begins. login screen, no user selected, username don't show up very well on some of the backgrounds Mint-Y Icon theme doesn’t show document contents.
+		login screen, no user selected, username don't show up very well on some of the backgrounds Mint-Y Icon theme doesn’t show document contents.
 Mint-X icon variants can show the content of a text file without any problems, but this is not the case with Mint-Y. If Mint-Y will never support such a feature, I would suggest using an icon that indicates a text file, rather than the blank placeholder icon.
-		Mint-Y:  I dislike these borderless windows.
-When I snap applications next to each other on the screen, the content just seems to run into eachother and almost looks cut off.
-I know it’s not actually being cut off, but without even a thin border it gives off that impression.
-		The disabled items(options) in menus don’t look good and are hard to read in Mint-Y-DARK theme. no border for any opened window which makes it like it’s mixed with any other window if we use the new mint dark theme in cinnamon.
+		The disabled items(options) in menus don’t look good and are hard to read in Mint-Y-DARK theme.
-	mintbackup:
-		can't save software selection (X error)
-		can't restore software selection?
 	In /boot, Memtest86+ version is 4.20 but the last version of Memtest86+ is 5.10.
-	xplayer: visualizations don't work
-	At the top of xreader, it is shown how many pages the PDF file has.
-With Mint-Y-Darker Theme it is impossible to read.

 Cinnamon Edition - last processed comment: #523
 -----------------------------------------------